-- Complete one of the four set briefs. - Keep a detailed blog showing the development of the project, their final three artefacts meeting the requirements of their chosen brief, and a critical reflection upon their work. - Aim to complete these elements to a high standard, demonstrating knowledge and understanding of the key concepts, research and planning, and appropriate skilled use of media tools. - Reflect upon their work both in blog posts and the critical reflection. - Ensure the blog remains online and easily accessible throughout the examination series.
+- complete one of the four set briefs - keep a detailed blog showing the development of the project, their final three artefacts meeting the requirements of their chosen brief, and a critical reflection upon their work - aim to complete these elements to a high standard, demonstrating knowledge and understanding of the key concepts, research and planning, and appropriate skilled use of media tools - · reflect upon their work both in blog posts and the critical reflection - ensure the blog remains online and easily accessible throughout the examination series.

-Individual candidate record cards must be completed with clear comments to show how marks have been arrived at for each assessment objective and strand.
+Individual Candidate Record Cards must be completed with clear comments to show how marks have been awarded for each assessment objective and strand.
 If candidates have worked in groups comments must reflect individual contributions to projects.

-This November series saw a small number of centres entering candidates for the A level qualification.
-Many centres and their cohorts continue to have difficulties due to the pandemic and are once again to be congratulated on producing a high standard of work in very difficult circumstances.
-As we slowly move back to face-to-face delivery candidates have built on their online learning and produced some very professional submissions for this component.
-Many candidates presented detailed and focused research into appropriate existing media, using skills, knowledge and understanding gained over the complete course to effectively plan and construct their own products.
+This November series continued to see a small number of centres entering candidates for the A level qualification.
+Many of these candidates presented detailed and focused research into appropriate existing media, using skills, knowledge and understanding gained over the complete course to effectively plan and construct their own products.
 Most demonstrated good levels of skill in the use of media tools in video, print and online production.
-However, the online component (a social media page) is a developing concern - see the appropriate section below.
+However, the online component (a social media page) continues to be the least successful minor task - see the appropriate section below.
 Critical reflections demonstrated knowledge and understanding of the subject and the most effective were able to clearly reflect upon their own work.